openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       likely interesting to those who are developing SMBTA, has been completely documented (bnc#653769).

-A short â€œhowtoâ€ section has been added to the documentation, that aims to
+A short “howto” section has been added to the documentation, that aims to
       describe the simplest possible setup for SMBTA.
 The idea is that users get a clue what to do and are able to adapt it to their environment.
 The documentation on building SMBTA has been updated with important details on how to build SMBTA in more complex environments and